CloudLabsAI-Azure/Cloud-Native-Application/labguide/Azure 06-Monitor-for-Containers.md

 In this exercise, you have Reviewed Azure Monitor container insights for the AKS cluster.

 ### You have successfully completed the lab!

+## Conclusion

+By completing this **Cloud Native Applications** hands-on lab, you will gain practical experience in containerizing applications, pushing Docker images to a container registry, and deploying them to Azure Kubernetes Service (AKS).
+You will also understand how to manage container lifecycles, scale deployments, and monitor applications using Azure Monitor.
+This proof of concept will provide valuable insights into building and managing modern, cloud-native applications using containers and Kubernetes.